 Measuring the Entire Campus

-Fun Facts About Our Site Work
+Fun Facts About Color Scans

-Williams College can use our plans for renovations, continuous facility management, and accessibility studies of all their buildings.
-Their faculty and staff now has total situational awareness across the whole campus.
-They will be able to use these drawings for future renovation work and day-to-day operations.
-This project is expected to be complete by the end of August 2021.
-The project’s careful planning, organization, and execution continues to be a collaborative endeavor.
+Williams College can use our plans for renovations, continuous facility management, and accessibility studies of all its buildings.
+Their faculty and staff now have total situational awareness across the entire campus.
+The project’s careful planning, organization, and execution continue to be a collaborative endeavor.

 How This Project Was Unique